qingant/tiny-redis/README.md

 main()
 ```

-And then you can see something like this in your terminal:
+Then you can request your `TINY` command:

 ```
 (base) ➜  ~ redis-cli -p 6666 'tiny'